 Does high cholesterol cause heart disease?
 No.

-If you think high cholesterol causes heart disease such as coronary heart disease, you’re not alone.
+But if you think it does, you’re not alone.
 The Centers for Disease Control.
 The American Heart Association.
 The Mayo Clinic.
-Go to any of their websites.
-You’ll find information telling you that high cholesterol causes heart disease.
+Go to any of their websites, and you’ll find information telling you that high cholesterol causes heart disease.

 Cholesterol isn’t the problem

 Their articles explain how high serum cholesterol levels cause fatty deposits to build up in blood vessels.
 This blocks proper blood flow, resulting in a heart attack.
 In other words, the article is about cholesterol and heart disease, not that it is caused by it.

 Cholesterol and the risk of heart disease technicality

 That is technically correct.
 Cholesterol is a waxy substance in the bloodstream that does build up in vessels and blocks blood flow to the heart.
 But, as cardiologist Dr. Stephen Sinatra states on his website, cholesterol is only a bit player in the process.

 The real culprit in heart pathology is inflammation.
 Cholesterol has been demonized for far too long.
 It’s time to give it some angel wings.

 Is cholesterol really so bad?